Key Critical Operational Failures in Hospital Gas Infrastructure

-Efficiency and safety are essential pillars in hospital operations, where any failure can have serious consequences for patients' lives.
+Efficiency and safety are essential pillars in the operation of hospitals, where any failure can have serious consequences for patients' lives.
 The complexity of hospital systems, especially those related to the supply of medical gases, can lead to catastrophic failures if neglected.

-A sudden increase in the consumption of medical gases, equipment breakdown due to operation outside of the manufacturer's recommendations, dynamic resizing of supply systems, and unnecessary or emergency maintenance are just some examples of situations that can generate risks, such as:
+The sudden increase in the consumption of medical gases, equipment failure due to operation outside of manufacturer recommendations, dynamic resizing of supply systems, and unnecessary or emergency maintenance are just some examples of situations that can generate risks such as:

 • Risk to patients' lives;